jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-33.md

 Who [are] those with you?

-he said, The children which God hath graciously given thy servant. {33:6} Then the handmaidens came near, they and their children, and they bowed themselves.
+he said, The children which God hath graciously given your servant. {33:6} Then the handmaidens came near, they and their children, and they bowed themselves.

 <sup>7</sup> Leah also with her children came near, and bowed themselves: and after came Joseph near